Top Email Marketing KPIs for High ROI

 7. Keep an Eye on Email Marketing Growth KPIs – List Growth Rate

+The list growth rate shows how fast the email list grows, considering new subscribers and unsubscribers.
 This email marketing KPI is vital to watch, as it shows you how many new conversion opportunities can come from your email list.

 8. Track Active Subscribers vs Inactive Subscribers